eea/eionet2-azure-jobs/CONFIGURATION.md

 Configuration keys
     - UserRemovalLastSignInDateTime - Users with no activity after this date can be removed by the user removal job
     - RemoveNonSignedInUserNoOfDays - Number of days after which users that have not finalized the sign in process can be remove by user removal job

+### [1.3.7]
+    - Reportnet2DataflowPublicUrl - base URL for dataflow that opens from the list.
+    - Reportnet3DataflowUrl - base URL for loading Reportnet3 dataflows (should not include query parameters)